nbarbettini/little-aspnetcore-book/chapters/automated-testing/unit-testing.md

 }
 ```

-This method makes a number of decisions or assumptions about (or, performs business logic on) the new item before it actually saves it to the database:
+This method makes a number of decisions or assumptions about the new item (in other words, performs business logic on the new item) before it actually saves it to the database:

-* The `OwnerId` property should be set to the user's ID
+* The `UserId` property should be set to the user's ID
 * New items should always be incomplete (`IsDone = false`)
 * The title of the new item should be copied from `newItem.Title`
 * New items should always be due 3 days from now

-These decisions make sense, and it also makes sense to have a test that ensures that this logic doesn't change down the road.
-(Imagine if you or someone else refactored the `AddItemAsync` method and forgot about one of these assumptions.
-It might be unlikely when your services are simple, but it becomes important to have automated checks as your application becomes more complicated.)
+Imagine if you or someone else refactored the `AddItemAsync()` method and forgot about part of this business logic.
+The behavior of your application could change without you realizing it!
+You can prevent this by writing a test that double-checks that this business logic hasn't changed (even if the method's internal implementation changes).

+> It might seem unlikely now that you could introduce a change in business logic without realizing it, but it becomes much harder to keep track of decisions and assumptions in a large, complex project.
+The larger your project is, the more important it is to have automated checks that make sure nothing has changed!

 To write a unit test that will verify the logic in the `TodoItemService`, create a new class in your test project:

-**`AspNetCoreTodo.UnitTests/TodoItemServiceShould.cs`**
+**AspNetCoreTodo.UnitTests/TodoItemServiceShould.cs**

 ```csharp
 using System;